Diabetes: The Basics – Taking Medications

 Side effects: nausea (usually gets better over time), hypoglycemia (low blood sugar), weight loss.

-- Type of medicine: Incretin mimetic, GLP-1 analog
+2. Type of medicine: Incretin mimetic, GLP-1 receptor agonist

 How they work: These medicines slow digestion, increase insulin secretion, and decrease appetite.